-VAT in the UAE
+VAT IN THE UAE

 WHAT IS THE VAT PERCENTAGE IN THE UAE?
-WHAT IS THE VAT APPLICABLE ON?

-Want to know what is the tax rate in the UAE?
-VAT in the UAE is charged at 5%.
-This tax in the UAE is applicable to the supply of all goods and services, including food and beverage, commercial buildings, hotels and serviced accommodation, jewellery and electronic services.
+Value Added Tax in the UAE applies to the supply of all goods and services, including food and beverage, commercial buildings, hotels and serviced accommodation, jewellery and electronic services.

 - Private and public school education